net-daemon/docs/docs/v3/app_model/moving_from_v2.md

 1. Change `GlobalUsings.cs` to refer to the new namespace
 1. Update `appSettings.json` to reflect a change in config

+After you have tested your project locally you will need to update your NetDaemon install on Home Assistant to v3.

 #### Update program.cs
 Refer to your project's `program.cs` and check the main application startup block.
 You will likely have a section that looks like this: